Cusop: Cusop History Group (CHG)

+Day 1 - Each trench produced turf, spoil and rubble heaps after turf removal and mattocking.

+Day 1 - Trench 3 - First findings are from the Victorian period.
+Charcoal and coal suggest a pit used for the burning of domestic rubbish.

+Day 4 - Three trenches with associated turf, spoil and rubble heaps.

+Day 4 - Trench 1 - Walls revealed in day 1 are part of a building, confirming primary sources.

+Day 4 - Trench 2 - Potential medieval pottery sherd, glazed with copper oxide ornamentation.

+Day 6 - Confirmation of the road shown on the ancient map.
+It runs through the middle of the ringwork with a drainage channel.

+Day 6 - More confirmation of the road shown on the ancient map.
+This section joins with the section at the other side of the site (with the drainage channel).

+Day 6 - The accumulative finds from the six trenches include three medieval sherds (two glazed), bones, a tooth, sherds from the period the house existed etc.

+Day 6 - Cleaning the finds after rainfall had converted the trenches to mud-baths and deeper cuts filled with standing water.

+Days 8 to 10 - Backfilling of the trenches by transferring spoil heap and rubble into the original trench.

+Days 8 to 10 - Backfilled trenches.
+Meadow grass will soon grow back.

 Geology

 The bedrock is Old Red Sandstone (often referred to as the 'ORS') consisting of Upper Silurian strata overlain by the Lower Devonian.
 In the upper reaches of Cusop is a notable geological horizon known as the Townsend Tuff Bed, which is a volcanic air-fall ash band.
 Today this is a marker used in the Anglo-Welsh ORS area to divide the Silurian from the Devonian.
 Previously the calcrete zone "often quarried for limestone" was considered as the boundary between the Silurian and Devonian.
 These inorganically formed calcrete limestones were formerly known as the Psammosteus Limestones but now known as the Bishops Frome Limestone.

 The rock sequences have been studied by many geologists in the 19th and 20th centuries.
 Perhaps one of the first was Roderick Murchison who travelled this way in the early 1830s in search of material for his book The Silurian System.
 He notes the quarrying and even an attempt to find coal in the side of Cusop Hill near 'The Criggy' circa 1800 by a tenant of Sir George Cornewalle.
 The rocks hereabouts do have blackish colourings in places of very early plant life and even primitive fishes have been found but mostly as disarticulated remains.
 Fish scales, boney plates and scales are usually found in pellety gritty beds.

 Errol White and Harry Toombs of the Natural History Museum in London looked over the area in the 1930/40s for fossil fishes; many now reside in that museum.
 Although Murchison was one of the first to make notes of fossils here, other geologists past and present have looked over the area.